Rudra-K/feed-forge/README.md

 If you have a suggestion that would make this better, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".

 1. Fork the Project
-2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+2. Create your Feature Branch
-3. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`)
+3. Commit your Changes
-4. Push to the Branch (`git push origin feature/AmazingFeature`)
+4. Push to the Branch
 5. Open a Pull Request

 ---